setsuna25th3/graduation-thesis/README.md

 Options:

 - `--p`: input image directory.
 - `--e`: weight for the `ed` branch.
-If no value is provided, the script uses its default weight.
+If a value is provided, the script uses that checkpoint.
 - `--v`: weight for the `vae` branch.
-If no value is provided, the script uses its default weight.
+If a value is provided, the script uses that checkpoint.
 - `--fp16`: enable half-precision inference.
 - `--s`: backbone size, either `tiny` or `large`.